chenjianwp/Tizen_PullToRefresh/README.md

 ==============================================================================
 <How to use Tizen PullToRefresh library>

-->  Add PullToRefreshListView in form ProjectFormOnInitializing(void) method!!
+->  Add PullToRefreshListView in form ProjectForm::OnInitializing(void) method!!

 ->  PullToRefreshListView* listview = new PullToRefreshListView();